Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 For example, semantics issues can arise, when attributes’ names change, but automated queries aren’t updated to reflect this.

-## How to integrate data from different sources within a web app
+## How to integrate multiple databases with a single application

 As noted earlier, there are alternatives to wholesale consolidation.
-These involve querying multiple data sources from a single tool, achieving many of the benefits of integration, without the need to migrate data.
+These involve querying multiple databases for one application achieving many of the benefits of integration, without the need to migrate data.

 This is an effective way to create a single, accessible source of truth across different datasets.
 We can also use simple web apps to improve efficiency and ease the admin burdens of managing multiple databases, through defined workflows.